Brasov Entry Requirements

 Prohibited Items

-- Plants and plant products - without phytosanitary certificates
+- Plants and plant products without phytosanitary certificates - agricultural protection

 Restricted Items

-- Firearms for hunting or sport - require prior authorization from Romanian authorities and proper documentation
+- Firearms and ammunition - require import license from Romanian authorities

 Health Requirements